ekdnam/blog-previous-version/content/efficiency/2_ai_efficiency_pruning_sparsity.md

 **Gradient-based Pruning**

 Weights with small gradients during training are considered less important.
 This directly relates to the weight's contribution to loss reduction.
-Techniques like Optimal Brain Damage (LeCun et al., 1990 [unreferenced in original blog, but classic]) and Optimal Brain Surgeon (Hassibi et al., 1993 [unreferenced, also classic]) fall into this category, though they can be computationally expensive for large networks.
+Techniques like Optimal Brain Damage (LeCun et al., 1990<sup>10</sup>) and Optimal Brain Surgeon (Hassibi et al., 1993<sup>11</sup>) fall into this category, though they can be computationally expensive for large networks.

 **Connection Sensitivity**